 Surviving degenerative osteoarthritis or other physical conditions means that you can still have an amazing vegetable garden.
 One of my goals since being diagnosed with osteoarthritis has been to change the way that I garden so I can still stay active, but not hurt myself.
 Asking for help has been the chief change — trying to do it all on your own is simply unreasonable.
 This week, with help from my youngest daughter, we assembled and planted an elevated garden bed.
-My 2′ x 4′ Elevated Cedar Planter Boxes from Gardeners Supply Company looks great on my new front patio.
+Elevated cedar planter boxes look great on a front or back patio.

 Last fall I had a dear friend help me remove all the plants that used to be in this space.
 This winter I hired a landscaper to lay patio bricks in the place of the garden with the goal of using the space for elevated gardening instead of the more traditional back-breaking gardens I had previously.
-Elevated gardens help people who cannot bend and lift as easily, but they are also super-attractive for every day gardeners who want to raise up the garden closer to eye level.
+Elevated gardens help people who cannot bend and lift as easily, but they are also super-attractive for everyday gardeners who want to raise up the garden closer to eye level.
 Assembling two elevated beds took less than 15 minutes each.
-I filled them with Organic Mechanics Soil and Worm Castings, then mixed in a healthy dose of Dave Thompsen’s Organic Healthy Grow Fertilizer.
+I filled them with Organic Mechanics Soil and Worm Castings, then mixed in a healthy dose of organic fertilizer.

-This season Jung Seed sent out a marvelous selection of vegetables and flowers for me to test.
-Before planting the elevated garden beds with my test plants, I arrange them in the order I want – I prefer to plant them closely together with an emphasis on the shorter flowering plants in the front and taller vegetable plants in the back.
-By the end of the season all the plants (see the list below) should be bursting out of the elevated bed.
+This season I installed a marvelous selection of vegetables and flowers.
+Before planting the elevated garden beds with my test plants, I arrange them in the order I want.
+I prefer to plant the vegetables closely together.
+My emphasis is on the shorter flowering plants in the front and taller vegetable plants in the back.
+By the end of the season, all the plants (see the list below) should be bursting out of the elevated bed.

 Plants Used For This Garden